stephbu/teslaiotkey/README.md

 Working secrets appear to be here - https://pastebin.com/pS7Z6yyP

 #### Tesla API Libraries
 Looking around for Tesla API libraries and instructions for the Tesla Owners REST API.
-[Tim Dorr's Tesla Ruby API](https://github.com/timdorr/tesla-api) is conceptually pretty complete
-[Nathan Beyer's](https://nbeyer.io) [ElectricGopher](https://github.com/nbeyer/electricgopher) Golang implementation seems pretty clean and clear - started with that for now.

-Fork here - working in ```vehicle-fix``` branch - [https://github.com/stephbu/electricgopher/]()
+[Tim Dorr's Tesla Ruby API](https://github.com/timdorr/tesla-api) is conceptually complete and has a great cassette reference of the interactions with the Tesla API server.
+I used Tim's code in conjunction with [Nathan Beyer's](https://nbeyer.io) partial Golang port [ElectricGopher](https://github.com/nbeyer/electricgopher) to port to get started on a functional client - currently working in ```vehicle-fix``` branch - [https://github.com/stephbu/electricgopher/]()

 Some things I've fixed so far:
-- lack of closure for body readers created by HttpClient.
+- Socket leakage
 - HTTP POST client support
 - Vehicle Command Library
+     - Wakeup
+     - Unlock